 We are encouraging people to stay informed about health matters directly with Victoria's COVID-19 lead agency DHHS.
 This is where the most up to date information can be found including the current social restrictions.

-From 11:59pm 17 September 2020, restrictions have been eased across regional Victoria.
-This is in response to decreasing numbers of coronavirus (COVID-19) cases.
-We are now at step 3 in Victoria's roadmap for reopening.
+From 11:59pm 22 November 2020, restrictions have been eased across Victoria.
+We are now on the last step in Victoria's roadmap for reopening.

 If you are a business owner and require information, please refer to our HRCC Business Support page or the Business Victoria website.